SEND School Local Offer

 How will my child’s progress be assessed and reviewed?

 Children’s progress will be assessed each half term and reviewed against their personalised targets.
-In addition, children with an IEP will have their targets reviewed regularly.
+In addition, children with a MSP will have their targets reviewed regularly as part of the graduated approach.
 This will be done in consultation with parents.

 How will Blakehill Primary School help my child in transition between phases?